wgpsutherland/slack-connect-4-bot/README.md

 Slack Connect 4 Bot
 ===================

+_Tis The Season!_ Get in the festive spirit with the Christmas update.
+`@<bot-name>: start xmas` to play with a wintery makeover.

 _BOO!_ Introducing the Halloween update, Connect 4 on Slack with a spooky twist.
 Scare the bot and play the game with a freaky makeover.